revagomes/website/designs/blog/protip-nko-quickstart.md

 1. Create an account at [no.de](http://no.de) (or login).

 1. Click "Order a Machine" button in the upper right hand corner.
-   - We will assume you name your smart machine `your-team-name`.
+   - We will assume you name your smart machine `your-team-slug`.

 1. Click on the smart machine you ordered.